Top European Clubs Circle As Messi Calls Time At Barcelona - UrduPoint

 Top European Clubs Circle As Messi Calls Time At Barcelona

-As it stands, Messi is Barca's record scorer and has been part of a team that has amassed four Champions League titles, 10 La Liga titles and six Copa del Rey trophies.
+Messi is Barca's record scorer and helped the club amass four Champions League titles, 10 La Liga titles and six Copa del Rey trophies.

-Messi, a six-time Ballon d'Or winner, has not asked for a transfer to put his feet up for the final years of his career.
-This is a considered move aimed at bolstering his successes, and in one competition in particular.
+The 33-year-old Messi, a six-time Ballon d'Or winner, has not asked for a transfer so he can his feet up for the final years of his career.
+This is a considered move aimed at adding to his successes, and in one competition in particular -- the Champions League.

-- Champions League obsession - The Champions League has become his obsession, which puts all of Europe's super-clubs in contention and eliminates the less intensive, or more romantic, options, at least for now.

-With a reported weekly salary of nearly one million euros, those able both to afford Messi, and convince him, may only be Paris Saint-Germain and Manchester City, with Inter Milan a third, more distant option.
+- Million Euros a week - Those able both to afford Messi, who has a reported weekly salary of nearly one million euros, and convince him, may only be Paris Saint-Germain and Manchester City, with Inter Milan a third, more distant option.

-City would appear favourites but the club have always trodden carefully around the prospect of Messi.
-Their sporting staff, including coach Pep Guardiola, sporting director Txiki Begiristain and chief executive Ferran Soriano, all have connections with Barcelona they are keen to respect.
+City would appear favourites, but the club have always trodden carefully around the question of Messi.

-For PSG, whose frustration in Europe has been comparable to City's, even if they broke new ground by reaching last weekend's final, Messi would also represent a seismic addition to the Qatari project.
+For PSG, whose frustration in Europe has been comparable to City's, even though the French club broke new ground by reaching last weekend's final, Messi would also represent a seismic addition to the Qatari project.

 A Neymar-Messi-Kylian Mbappe front three would not be a difficult sell.

-Staying at Barcelona remains a possibility, however, particularly if under-pressure president Josep Maria Bartomeu decides to resign.
+Staying at Barcelona remains a possibility, however, particularly if under-pressure president Josep Maria Bartomeu resigns.

-But despite calls from fans and rival candidates, there is no suggestion yet that Bartomeu is considering his position.

 "But our idea at the club is still to build a new winning cycle around the best player in the world.
 We are not contemplating any kind of departure because what we want is for Messi to stay."
 Planes added: "You have to have enormous respect for what Messi is and for his history.